 About the Capital Region Institute for Human Rights

-Founded in 2014 by Albany area teachers, and modeled after the Summer Institutes for Human Rights and Genocide studies of Buffalo and Rochester, the Capital Region Institute for Human Rights provides human rights education to secondary students and teachers interested in deepening their understanding of human rights history.
+Founded in 2014 by Albany area teachers, and modeled after the Summer Institute for Human Rights and Genocide studies of Buffalo, the Capital Region Institute for Human Rights provides human rights education to secondary students and teachers interested in deepening their understanding of human rights history.
 Rooted in a study of the creation of the Universal Declaration of Human Rights, the history of the Holocaust, and contemporary genocide, our summer program the Teen Summer Symposium on Human Rights, is designed for students interested in history, social justice, politics, and current events.
 Participants will have the opportunity to hear from historians, advocates, and survivors of human rights abuses.

 How it works: